bevyengine/rfcs/rfcs/45-stageless.md

    5. Add `.add_systems` method, the `SystemGroup` type and the convenience methods for system groups
    6. Special-case `CoreLabel::First` and `CoreLabel::Last` for convenience
    7. Use [system builder syntax](https://github.com/bevyengine/rfcs/pull/31), rather than adding more complex methods to `App`
-5. Add basic ordering constraints: basic data structures and configuration methods
-   1. Begin with strict ordering constraints: simplest and most fundamental
-   2. Add if-needed ordering constraints
+5. Add strict ordering constraints
 6. Add run criteria
    1. Create the machinery to generate run criteria from functions
    2. Store the run criteria of each `ConfiguredSystem` in the schedule